 Step onto Lawrence Academy's campus, and it will not take you long to see and feel what makes our school different.
 Yes, you will be warmly welcomed; that is our way.
 But more importantly, from your first visit to your departure following graduation, you are respected for who you are and who you can become.
 It is a school that values and emphasizes integrity, trust, self-respect, and concern for the community as a whole.
-Take a spin around our quad.

 Lawrence Academy stands out for its many opportunities—to develop in depth a special talent or skill, to discover and use your leadership abilities, and to take advantage of the school's cultural and social diversity.
 We provide the challenges and the support that encourage you to take constructive risks and to build self-confidence while contributing to the school community in ways you may never have imagined.